-February 06, 2018
+Tuesday February 6, 2018

 5 min Read

-February 06, 2018
+Tuesday February 6, 2018

 5 min Read

-We do not read purely because we want to experience success as individuals.
+We do not read only because we want to experience success as individuals.
 We read because we want to remain unbeaten at giving you the best cheap web hosting services in the business.
 We want to retain your trust as a customer.

 Below are a number of books that have massively influenced us over the last decade.
 We invite you to take a look at them to discover what makes us tick as a company.

 The final part of the cycle, ‘Learn’, is about deciding whether a business should pivot or persevere.
 If a certain approach is not working out, do not spend too much time on making it work.
-Use data and the ‘Five Whys’ to figure out why it is not working.
+Use collected data and the ‘Five Whys’ to figure out why something is not working.
 However, ‘The Lean Startup’ urges the reader to not forget that MVPs are usually for early adopters.

-Written by speaker and advisor, Geoffrey Moore, ‘Crossing The Chasm’ is the cornerstone of the whole marketing strategy at Hostinger.
-Moore’s book has helped us pinpoint and explore our target markets and their demographics, and has allowed us to improve the effectiveness of the dialogue between us and our customers.
+Written by speaker and advisor Geoffrey Moore, ‘Crossing The Chasm’ is the cornerstone of the whole marketing strategy at Hostinger.
+Moore’s book has helped us pinpoint and explore our target markets and their demographics and has allowed us to improve the effectiveness of the dialogue between us and our customers.